2018 Pacific typhoon season: Typhoon Mangkhut (Ompong)

 On September 6, a tropical depression formed near the Marshall Islands.
 However, operationally, the Japan Meteorological Agency (JMA) did not initiate advisories on the system until September 7.
-The JTWC followed suit at 03:00 UTC on September 7, and classified the system as 26W.
+The JTWC followed suit at 03:00 UTC on September 7, and classified the system as Tropical Depression 26W.
 Late on the same day, the system strengthened into a tropical storm, and the JMA named the system Mangkhut.
 By September 11, Mangkhut became a typhoon, and made landfall on the islands of Rota, Northern Mariana Islands.
 On September 12, at 3 pm Philippine Standard Time, Mangkhut entered the PAR as a Category 5 super typhoon, and accordingly, PAGASA named the storm Ompong.
 The JTWC noted additional strengthening on September 12, and assessed Mangkhut to have reached its peak intensity at 18:00 UTC, with maximum one-minute sustained winds of 285 km/h.
 On September 13, the Philippine Government initiated evacuations for residents in the typhoon's expected path.
 Late on September 14, Mangkhut made landfall on the Philippines as a Category 5-equivalent super typhoon, with 1-minute sustained winds of 165 mph.
 While moving inland, Mangkhut weakened into a strong Category 4-equivalent super typhoon, and soon weakened further into a Category 2 typhoon.
 A large eye then appeared and the system slowly strengthened into a Category 3 typhoon, as the storm moved over Hong Kong.
 As Mangkhut made its final landfall, it weakened into a weak Category 1 typhoon and maintained its intensity inland with deep convection, before subsequently weakening further.
 Late on September 17, Mangkhut dissipated over Guangxi, China.

+Hong Kong Observatory initiated Hurricane Signal No. 10 around 09:40 HKT (00:40 UTC), the first time since Typhoon Hato of the previous year.
 As of September 23, at least 134 fatalities have been attributed to Mangkhut, including 127 in the Philippines, 6 in mainland China, and 1 in Taiwan.
 As of October 5, the NDRRMC estimated that Mangkhut caused ₱33.9 billion (US$627 million) in damages in the Philippines, with assessments continuing.